jandaj/MATLAB-Chess/README.md

 # MATLAB CHESS BOARD PROJECT
 Github repository of Matlab Chess Board Project.
+Our first attempt at OOP in MATLAB.
+Done as a small group at Rutgers University as a final course project for Intro to Computers for Engineers.
+Unforunately, it is missing a few features, like pawn promotion and other extensive chess rules which we will attempt to add at a later time.